UW System Administrative Policy 807

 In the case of pre-existing, recurring, or chronic health conditions, documentation must show that the recurrence or worsening of the condition(s) began after initiation of the term for which the withdrawal is requested.

 Students seeking a medical withdrawal should follow the regular procedure to withdraw from the term.
 Late or retroactive withdrawals require a letter of appeal and supporting documentation for review by the Academic Review and Policy Team.
-For exceptions to the tuition refund schedule, a separate appeal form must be completed and submitted to the Registrar.
-In addition to the appeal form, documentation must be submitted which must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
+For exceptions to the tuition refund schedule, a letter of appeal is required.
+In addition to the appeal, documentation must be submitted which must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
 In the case of death of an immediate family member, an obituary or other official record of death may be requested as documentation.

 Whenever possible, requests for medical withdrawal should occur during the term in which the medical condition arose.
 Students may apply for a retroactive medical withdrawal up to one year after the end of the term in question.
 For applications submitted after the end of the term, transcript adjustments may be the only possible remedy; tuition adjustments may not be possible.

 Immediate Family Member: A parent, guardian, sibling, spouse, child or other member of the student’s household.